SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson6_AdvancedLayout/Notes_Lesson6_AdvancedLayouts.md

 - Are floated; grid, flex, absolute and relative elements alway removed from the page flow?
   Are statically positioned elements always part of the page flow?

+- Write a list of where, how and with what requirements the types of position differs for quick comparison when I need it.
+  Probably not worth it if my notes are clean enough?